-- You can't calculate zero mean (non-centered) HV, which many volatility traders actually use.
+- You can't calculate non-centered (zero mean) HV, which many volatility traders actually use.

 - There is no documentation and you don't know which exact formula the particular software is using.

-- Changing the HV period takes a lot of clicking or isn't possible at all.
+- Changing the HV period takes a lot of clicks or isn't possible at all.

-I have created this Excel calculator to address these limitations, originally for my own needs.
+I have created this Excel calculator to address these limitations.

-- Centered and non-centered HV calculation (+1 more bonus method)
+- Centered and non-centered HV calculation + one more method

 - Any period length

 - Works in all versions of Excel from Excel 97 to the latest, including Excel for Mac